letangphuquy/research-project/solution.md

 ISSN 1568-4946,
 <https://doi.org/10.1016/j.asoc.2010.06.017>.)

+- Solution Representation & Operators:
+  - Binary String
+  - Reduce: Performing MST and cut non-Steiner leaves
+  - Mutate: Add few random edges then Reduce()
+  - Make Span: Connect components in random order using Shortest Paths
+    - (Wide): Also connects non-Steiner components

-- Candidate:
+- Candidate: 4 types of heuristics
   - Random
+  - Stem
+  - Shortest
   - Heuristics-based
+- GA phase:
+  - "Wild Migrations" to diversify
+  - Ellitism + Longest Distance, direct promote to mating pool
+  - Selection (for recombination) (classical RWS)
+  - Crossover: Uniform Xover, then Make Span
+  - Mutation: Fixed P_Cross but adaptive rate of change (steps)
+  - Survival: Remove obvious duplication and keep POP_SIZE fittest

+## Random ideas

+Tangible:

+- Better evaluation of fitness?
+New objective value as there maybe many very different solutions with same f
+- Simulated Annealing (after GA)
+- Modulize
+- Constant factor
+- AEGA-scheme
+- Node-depth encoding

+Bull**** (or not):

 - Init population will gone through Local Search
+- Each individual can have a set of different gene scheme in their DNA? (binary, real vector, ES, ...)
 - Hybrid Reprensation: encode meta-heuristic information like $\alpha, \beta, \mu, \lambda$ of AEGA right in the gene.
 The "heuristic" will evolve with the population?.
-  - Each individual can have a set of different gene scheme in their DNA? (binary, real vector, ES, ...)
-- GA phase (same as loop above).

-TO-DO: Defence outline --> Implement --> Improve
+  - How to fine-tune soft parameter auto- and program- tically?

+## Reminders

+- Read: Introduction to Evolutionary Algorithm (Book), ...
+- Statistics processing & Paper before end of Feb